abdiwali6/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-This repository contains all my HTML and CSS coding projects for the course.
+Welcome!
+This repository will contain all of my coding projects for the HTML and CSS course.

+Each folder or file will represent different exercises, assignments, or projects I complete throughout the course.

+I will use GitHub to track my progress, collaborate, and build a portfolio of my work.